laudvg/marvel-searcher/README.md

 This is an app to seach for superheroes.
 The app does a charachter search.
-You can do a search by adding the name of the character and choose the maximum number of characters you want to receive.
+You can do a search by writing the name of the character and choose the maximum number of characters you want to receive.

 If you are not sure for what to look for, you have a preview of the charachters in alphabetical order and you can set the number of items displayed.

-Every Character has a modal where, if available, you'll see more information about the superheroe.
+Every character has a modal where, if available, you'll see more information about the superheroe.

 All the data and pictures are from the Marvel Api for Developers.